chosunghyun18/JavaStduy/README.md

 # JavaStduy
-This repo is for java Stduy
-but there could be some kotlin codes
+This repo is for Java - Spring Stduy but there could be some kotlin codes